Mari K. Perczak

 Mari Perczak is the co-practice group leader of the Construction Defects department at Burg Simpson.
 She and her department have achieved Tier 1 status by US News and World Report, which is the highest-ranking available.
 Ms. Perczak has more than thirty years of experience as a Colorado trial lawyer.
 She has successfully handled many large construction defect cases for Colorado homeowners and homeowner associations.
 Recently, Ms. Perczak was lead trial counsel in a lengthy arbitration where she and her team of construction defect trial lawyers, secured a $19.48 million award for a 17-building, 82-unit residential common interest, townhome community in Aurora, Colorado.
 Also in 2020, Ms. Perczak obtained a $28.55 million settlement for a Boulder County townhome community experiencing foundation and concrete movement due to swelling soils activated by poor grading and drainage, as well as other defects.
 She obtained a verdict in excess of $6 million for her clients when she handled a four-week jury trial in Glenwood Springs involving twenty severely damaged homes.
 In 2012, Ms. Perczak and her co-counsel obtained the largest reported residential construction defect verdict in Colorado of 17 Million Dollars.
 Known for her hard work and tenacity, Mari has brought many favorable verdicts, arbitration awards and settlements for her clients.

-Ms. Perczak and her co-counsel, Scott Sullan, have obtained several successful awards for their clients, including:
+Ms. Perczak has obtained many successful awards for her clients, including: